 ½ cup brown sugar, ⅛ – ¼ teaspoon cayenne pepper, ½ teaspoon kosher salt

-• Combine the sugar mixture with the pecan/egg/bourbon mixture and make sure that the pecans are fully coated with sugar.
+• Combine the sugar mixture with the coated pecans and toss to make sure that the pecans are fully coated with sugar.

 • Now, this is important – drop the temperature of the oven to 250°F – then bake the pecans for 10 minutes.

-• After 10 minutes, stir the pecans, then set them back in the oven for 10 more minutes.
+• After 10 minutes, stir the pecans and spread them back out, then set them back in the oven for 10 more minutes.

 • Stir the pecans one more time and cook for 10 more minutes (for a total of 30 minutes.)
 You will notice the pecans will start off wet and sticky and will gradually dry out a little and the sugar will crystallize.